How Does Marijuana Use Impact Child Custody?

-Marijuana had been legal in our neighbors to the north, Washington and Oregon, for a number of years.
+Marijuana had been legal in our neighbors to the north, Washington and Oregon, for several years.
 Though medical use was allowed in California for some time, recreational use was not.
 That all changed at the beginning of 2018, when Proposition 64—the Adult Use of Marijuana Act—a measure approved by California voters, took effect and allowed for the purchase and sale for personal use.

 In custody cases, the best interests of the child take precedence over everything else.